MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - You want to use Teams with Phone System.
 - You need to retain your current PSTN carrier.
-- You want to mix routing, with some calls going through Calling Plans, some through your carrier.
+- You want to mix routing, with some calls going through Calling Plan, some through your carrier.
 - You need to interoperate with third-party PBXs and/or equipment such us overhead pagers, analog devices, and so on.

 With this option: